Skip to content

 What are the main research questions

-The aim of this research is to examine the association between school absence, suspensions and exclusions, and subsequent offending or violent behaviour – both police recorded and self-reported.
+The aim of this research is to examine the association between school exclusion, suspension and absence, and subsequent offending and violent behaviour.

 The main questions this project sets out to answer, are:

-- What is the association between persistent school absence and both self-reported violent behaviour and official sanctions for any offence, including serious violent offences?
+• What is the association between being absent from school more than 20% of the time and both self-reported violent behaviour and official sanctions for any offence, including serious violent offences?

 Please refer to the analytical protocol for more details.